LorenzDuremdes/Second-Brain/somatic nervous system.md

 	3. Axon: the messenger cell that carries the command to contract muscles.

-	4. Neuromuscular junction: the messenger axon cell tells muscle cells to contract at this intersection
+	4. [[neuromuscular junction]]: the messenger axon cell tells muscle cells to contract at this intersection